Points to Know

 Supplementary Features

 Fractional Shares: Trades can be submitted for stocks and ETFs in whole dollars at either firm in this contest.
 J.P.
-Morgan Self-Directed Investing has the higher minimum trade amount at $5.
+Morgan Self-Directed Investing has the higher minimum trade amount at $5, while Robinhood’s minimum for fractional-share orders is $1.

 Dividend Reinvestment Plan: Dividends can be set to automatically reinvest at either brokerage firm in this survey.